E1

 Safety First: Unplug the freezer before removing panels or handling wiring.
 Use an anti-static wrist strap when working near electronic boards.

-- Step 1 – Power reset: Disconnect power for 5 minutes, then restore.
+- Step 1 – Power reset: Disconnect power for 5 minutes, then restore it.
 If E1 returns, proceed with diagnostics.

 - Step 2 – Access thermistor: Remove the interior evaporator cover or sensor cover where the freezer thermistor is mounted (often a small plastic bulb on the liner wall).
 Note its routing.

 - Step 3 – Test thermistor: Disconnect the thermistor from its harness.
-Measure resistance with a multimeter at room temperature and compare to Gladiator/Whirlpool spec (commonly ~8–10 kΩ at 77°F/25°C).
-If reading is infinite, near 0 Ω, or far out of range, replace the thermistor.
+Measure resistance with a multimeter at room temperature and compare it to the Gladiator/Whirlpool specification (commonly ~8–10 kΩ at 77°F/25°C).
+If the reading is infinite, near 0 Ω, or far out of range, replace the thermistor.

-- Step 4 – Inspect wiring: Trace the harness from thermistor to the electronic control board.
-Look for pinched, cut, or corroded wires and repair or replace as needed.
+- Step 4 – Inspect wiring: Trace the harness from the thermistor to the electronic control board.
+Look for pinched, cut, or corroded wires, and repair or replace as needed.

 - Step 5 – Replace control board if needed: If a known-good thermistor and wiring are present but E1 persists, replace the electronic control board with a Gladiator-compatible part.